ruben4447/ts-aqaVirtualMachine/README.md

 There is also support for additional processor types.

+## Bugs
+- `.data` splits by comma regardless if comma is in a string

 ## Main Features
 - **AQA Assembly code compiler** - able to write AQA assembly code and compile this into machine code
 - **Execute machine code** - able to load machine code into memory and execute this - either one instruction at a time, or continous until HALTed